North Georgia Annual Conference

 The North Georgia Conference is a regional episcopal area, (similar to a diocese) of the United Methodist Church.
 (Not to be confused with the "Annual Conference" which is the yearly meeting of the North Georgia Conference itself.)
 This conference serves the northern half of the state of Georgia, with its administrative offices and the office of the bishop located in Atlanta, GA.
 It is part of the Southeastern Jurisdictional Conference.
-The bishop is Sue Haupert-Johnson.
+The bishop is Robin Dease.